 Enda McEvoy (now nearby at this own first restaurant, Loam) was the original chef, his creative cooking and lightness of touch ensuring this small restaurant quickly became a destination dining experience.
 Though he has left to pursue his own business interests, Aniar’s strong food philosophy is unchanged and the kitchen is now largely led by chef patron JP himself.

-Open six days a week for dinner only, this is a restaurant for those with plenty of culinary curiosity.
+Open five days a week for dinner only, this is a restaurant for those with plenty of culinary curiosity.
 The tasting menu in Aniar changes daily.
 Each menu has a specific date and diners can take home the menu of that day.
 There is one eight-course core menu, which expands to a ten or twelve-course menu and all courses of the tasting menu are matched with individual wines.
 (A non-alcoholic pairing is also available).
-Each one is named after one of the Aran Islands and must be ordered by the whole table, features additional choices.)
+Each one is named after one of the Aran Islands and must be ordered by the whole table.
 Once the trio of bread arrives – perhaps focaccia made with Irish rapeseed oil, white rolls with Mount Callan cheddar and treacle bread with seeds served with a creamy pat of home made butter – diners will realise the level of care and love in the kitchen.
 Although there is very little choice, there is a dizzying array with a wide variety of ingredients.

-Service is professional, if surprisingly formal, and the light and breezy décor is more café than fine dining room which some may feel to be at odds with the exceptional standard of cooking; however, the impeccable ingredient sourcing means a meal here is a gourmet extravaganza.
-Portions may be small but the menu changes daily to ensure one of the most seasonally in-touch eating experiences in a city with a rapidly developing creative food scene.
+Service is professional, and the décor reflects the menu with slate, stone and bleached wood referencing the surrounding landscape.
+The impeccable ingredient sourcing means a meal here is a gourmet extravaganza.
+One of the most seasonally in-touch eating experiences in a city with a rapidly developing creative food scene.

 *JP McMahon, who is the driving force behind the innovative Irish Food symposium for chefs, Food On The Edge (www.foodontheedge.ie), offers cookery classes at Aniar in the form of six week cooking courses and one day workshops where classes are kept to a maximum of six students.